 - Add dates to the oat mixture.
 Using your hands, break down the dates so they mix evenly throughout the other ingredients.

-- In a microwave-safe bowl, add peanut butter, honey (if using) and stir.
-Tip: to prevent honey and peanut butter from sticking, lightly oil the measuring cup/spoon first.
+- In a microwave-safe bowl, add sunflower or soy butter, honey (if using) and stir.
+Tip: to prevent honey and sunflower or soy butter from sticking, lightly oil the measuring cup/spoon first.
 Microwave on high for 25 seconds.
 Stir and immediately pour over the oat-date mixture.
 Stir quickly to evenly coat using a wooden spoon.
 Fold in chocolate chips and continue to mix.

 - Transfer mixture to the pan and using another piece of parchment paper, spread the mixture evenly into the corners.
 To ensure the mixture binds together, pack firmly into the pan until level.